EdgeNet-project/edgenet-project.github.io/remote_login_set.md

 The command line option for `paris-traceroute` is:
 * `-amda` to invoke the Mutipath Detection Algorithm (MDA)

-Your installation of `paris-traceroute` should look much like this:
+Your installation of `paris-traceroute` should look something like this:
 ```
 [root@8922cd313f37 /]# curl -Ok https://paris-traceroute.net/downloads/packages/Fedora/20/libparistraceroute-0.9-1.fc20.x86_64.rpm
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current